Chapter 7: DistributedWorker

 // let my_queue: RedisWorkQueue<...> = // ... connected queue

-// let my_checkpoint_store: RedisCheckpointStore<...> = // ... connected store
+// let my_context_store: RedisContextStore<...> = // ... connected context store

 // let my_run_info_store: RedisRunInfoStore = // ...

-// Create a worker instance
+// Create a worker instance using the builder pattern

-let worker = DistributedWorker::new(
+let worker = DistributedWorker::builder()

 // Optional: Configure retry policy